opensearch-project/documentation-website/_opensearch/install/plugins.md

 # OpenSearch plugin installation

-You can install individual plugins on an OpenSearch cluster.
+You can install individual plugins on an OpenSearch cluster based on your needs.
+For information about available plugins, see [Available plugins]({{site.url}}{{site.baseurl}}/opensearch/install/plugins#available-plugins).

 ---